jeremy001181/EventGridCluster/README.md

 # EventGridCluster
-Support publish events to multiple Event Grid topics
+Support publish events to set of Event Grid topics using active passive mode